TheCogCollective/Discord_Game_Library/README.md

     !game add (game_name)

 ### Steam:
+* `steamkey` - Sets the Steam API key for the server (one-time setup; required to use the `steamlink` and `update` commands).
+  * Visit the [Steam Web API Key](https://steamcommunity.com/dev/apikey) page, login with your Steam profile and fill out the short form to generate one - you can use any domain to do so.
 * `steamlink` - Links a Steam library to a Discord ID
 * `update` - Updates a user's game library with their linked Steam games (for new games and accidental deletions!).